microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwner.md

 cccccccc-2222-3333-4444-dddddddddddd
 ```

 This command gets all the owners of a service principal.
-You can use `Get-EntraBetServicePrincipal` cmdlet to retrieve a service principal object Id.
+You can use the comand `Get-EntraBetServicePrincipal` to get service principal object Id.

 - `ObjectId` parameter specifies the service principal object ID.